| Last updated on September 23rd, 2023

 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars

-- Have a teenage they want to learn financial responsibility
+- You have a teenager and you want for them to learn financial responsibility

-- Want total account control to block risky purchases
+- You want total account control to block risky purchases

 The Current Debit Visa Card is a debit card program designed for teenagers.
 The program offers parents total control power over their child’s spending while still giving kids the chance to spend and save their hard-earned money – while learning about finances at the same time.